cockroachdb/docs/CONTRIBUTING.md

 ### Feedback Widget

-"Yes/No" feedback buttons appear toward the bottom of every page by default.
-On any page for which we don't want feedback (e.g., stub pages), you can remove the feedback buttons by setting `feedback: false` in the page's front-matter.
+We show "Yes/No" feedback buttons at the bottom of every page by default.
+To remove these buttons from a page, set `feedback: false` in the page's front-matter.

+### Contributing Options

+We show "Contribute" options in the top-right of every page by default.
+To remove these options from a page, set `contribute: false` in the page's front-matter.

 ### A/B Testing